David-Barrett-MS/Docs/HowTo/VSTO Setup with Visual Studio 2019/Outlook add-in VSTO Setup Visual Studio 2019.md

 * Download and install the extension, and then restart Visual Studio.

-# Add and configure a Seup project to the Outlook add-in solution
+# Add and configure a Setup project to the Outlook add-in solution

 * Open the Outlook add-in solution.